-We all tend to crave for a relationship that’s perfect with an ‘ideal’ partner.
-This is common in every relationship we seek.
-Whether it is a friend or even a mentor.
+We all tend to crave a relationship that’s perfect with an ‘ideal’ partner.
+This is common in every relationship we seek, whether it is a friend or even a mentor.
 A perfect partner can be pretty much anybody.
 Maybe it’s somebody you’re involved with, were involved, admire the most or even a stranger you had a fleeting experience with.

 Different cultures have different notions of an ideal partner.
 So there cannot be a standard definition to this fantasy.
 However, having an ‘ideal’ expectation is a pretty normal psychological process.